 Synonymy: Drymidaceae Baillon

-Evolution.
-Divergence & Distribution.
-Feild et al. (2012: suppl.) estimated divergence began within Tasmannia (T. lanceolata splitting from other Australian and New Guinean species) at 59.1-49.2 m.y.a..
-There has been a major radiation of the genus in New Guinea in particular (ca 40+ species), with morphologically and ecologically very distinctive species growing together yet showing at most uncommon hybridisation, and there are more species in in Borneo and Australia at least..
+Feild et al. (2012: Fig. S1) estimated divergence began within Tasmannia (T. lanceolata splitting from other Australian and New Guinean species) at 59.1-49.2 Ma, which conflicts with some of the ages above, although estimates in Thomas et al. (2014) are only ca 32.5 Ma.
+There has been a major radiation of the genus in New Guinea in particular (ca 30+ species), with morphologically and ecologically very distinctive species growing together and at most rarely hybridising, and there are yet more species in Borneo and Australia.

 Pollination Biology & Seed Dispersal.
-The flowers of some Winteraceae show thermogenesis (Seymour 2001), and pollination is by a diversity of small insects, including thrips.
-In New Caledonia adults of the primitive jawed moths, Sabatinca (Micropterigidae, sister to all other Lepidoptera), eat the pollen of Zygogynum; the tetrads are covered by much oily pollen-kitt which makes them stick to the moths.
+The flowers of some Winteraceae are thermogenic (Seymour 2001).
+Nectar may be produced by the filaments, and pollination is by a diversity of small insects, including thrips, and a variety of dipterans and small beetles, and in at least some cases the animals eat the stigmatic exudate (e.g. Thien 1980; Lloyd & Wells 1992; Erbar 2014; Gottsberger 2016a and references).
+In New Caledonia adults of the primitive jawed moths, Sabatinca (Micropterigidae), a clade up to >210 Ma and sister to all other Lepidoptera [Wahlberg et al. 2013]), eat the pollen of Zygogynum; the tetrads are covered by much oily pollen-kitt which makes them stick to the moths.
 Sabatinca also uses the flowers as a place of assembly prior to mating (Thien et al. 1985: see also Nothofagaceae).
-Adults of other jawed moths eat the pollen and spores of a variety of other plants, including asterids and ferns (Imada et al. 2011 and references).
-Tasmannia is usually dioecious.
+Sabatinca on New Caledonia is older than the estimated time of final emergence of the island some (40-)37(-34) Ma, that of Zygogynum itself a little younger (Nattier et al. 2017 and references; c.f.
+Heads 2018 for a different take on the biogeography of the island).
+Adults of other jawed moths eat pollen and spores of a variety of other plants, including asterids and ferns (Imada et al. 2011 and references).

 Genes & Genomes.
-The substitution rate of ITS rDNA seems to have been notably slow (Suh et al. 1993).
+The substitution rate of ITS rDNA seems to have been notably slow here (Suh et al. 1993).

 Classification.
 Is Drimys piperita the only species in Malesia, with Drimys also in S. America, or should there be two genera - Drimys (flowers perfect: South America), and Tasmannia (plant dioecious: Australia-Malesia)?
 A generic distinction between the Old and New World taxa is strongly supported (see above).